How to Manage Cash Flow in the Trades

 • Final payment on completion

-This keeps cash moving through your business instead of draining it.
+This keeps cash flowing through your business instead of draining it.

 Send Invoices Immediately